If you’re reading this article, you’re looking for an alternative to Kajabi.

 - Certificates – You can create and send course completion certificates to your students automatically.

 - Groups – You can organize your learners into cohorts for tracking and reporting purposes.

-Now, the biggest edge that Thinkific has over Kajabi is its beginner-friendly pricing.
+Another significant edge that Thinkific has over Kajabi is its beginner-friendly pricing.
 It has a free plan that gives you access to all the core features and will work well if you’re looking to test waters.

 Teachable is another popular online course platform that, like Thinkific, is focused on offering only the core features of creating and selling an online course.

-To start with, Teachable allows you to create online courses with videos, audio, PDFs, quizzes, etc. and supports features like content dripping, graded quizzes, course compliance, certificates, etc.
+To start with, Teachable allows you to create courses with videos, audio, PDFs, quizzes, etc. and supports features like content dripping, graded quizzes, course compliance, certificates, etc.

 In addition, Teachable offers features for marketing and selling your courses – sales page builder, bundles, coupons, 1-step checkout pages, 1-click upsells, EU VAT handling, affiliate marketing tools, etc.